Gore in Frederick County, Virginia — The American South (Mid-Atlantic)

 Erected 1970 by Virginia Historic Landmarks Commission.
 (Marker Number B-18.)

 Location.
 39° 16.06′ N, 78° 19.432′ W. Marker is in Gore, Virginia, in Frederick County.
 Marker is on Northwestern Pike (U.S. 50) near Gore Road (County Route 751), on the right when traveling west.
+It is just before the turn for Gore Road, in the front yard of the house, close to its front door.
 Touch for map.
-It is just before the turn for Gore Road, in the front yard of the house, close to its front door.
 Marker is in this post office area: Gore VA 22637, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Willow Shade (approx. 0.8 miles away); Frederick County Va. / West Virginia (approx. 3.9 miles away); Northwestern Turnpike (approx. 6.2 miles away in West Virginia); Fort Edwards (approx. 6.4 miles away in West Virginia); Hampshire County / Virginia (approx. 6.6 miles away in West Virginia); Second Battle of Winchester (approx. 7.8 miles away); a different marker also named Second Battle of Winchester (approx. 8 miles away); Fight at Bloomery Gap (approx. 8.7 miles away in West Virginia).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Willow Shade (approx. 0.8 miles away); Frederick County Va. / West Virginia (approx. 3.9 miles away); The Stonewall Brigade at Pughtown (approx. 3.9 miles away); Gainesboro (approx. 3.9 miles away); Northwestern Turnpike (approx. 6.2 miles away in West Virginia); Edward's Fort Stockade Replica (approx. 6.3 miles away in West Virginia); My Dream (approx. 6.4 miles away in West Virginia); In Memory (approx. 6.4 miles away in West Virginia).
 Touch for a list and map of all markers in Gore.